Dr. Christos Ioannou

 After helping to set up new experiments with seabass, Cormac has left for continental Europe and a ERASMUS masters degree.
 Hopefully he'll be back for a PhD!

 Louise was with us for half a year on an internship from Agrosup in Dijon, France.
 After running two whole experiments and tracking these using idTracker in only 5 months, she has returned to finish her degree.
-With a bucket load of data, she should have a nice paper soon.
+Our paper with Louise has just been accepted and is coming out soon!

 Nick was a Master by Research student in the group from 2014-2016.
-He did his undergraduate at University of Leicester, with his final year project being supervised by Dr. Iain Barber.
-Nick has been working on personality, group decisions and learning in sticklebacks, and has his first paper out now!
+Nick worked on personality, group decisions and learning in sticklebacks, and has his first paper out now: https://tinyurl.com/yaywuxx6